Leyu-Liu/leyu-liu.github.io/_pages/about.md

 In addition to my research, I am enthusiastic about the application of machine learning potentials to accelerate ab initio molecular dynamics, especially for realistic modeling of electrochemical interface.

-I am actively seeking a postdoctoral position after the completion of my Ph.D. in 2024.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 Leyu successfully graduated with a Ph.D. and was awarded the Outstanding Doctoral Dissertation Award of Tsinghua University. (live pictures:[1](../images/graduation.jpg),[2](../images/award.jpg)).